jiman14/DapperFluentQueryHelper/README.md

 # Update example
 ```
+   -- *This method perform an update only on the specified properties: price and category.
     new DUpdate().Update(() => new Book { Price = 0, Category = "Free" })
         .Where(w => w.FilterIsNull(nameof(Book.Price)));